johnlabarge/community/tutorials/cloudbuild-angular-universal/index.md

 ### Create a Build Trigger that will build, test and deploy your application to the Cloud CDN
 You can create a trigger on the [build triggers page](https://console.cloud.google.com/cloud-build/triggers) of the GCP Console by following these steps:

-1. Click **"Create Trigger"**
+1. Click **"Add Trigger"**
 1. Select "Cloud Source Repository" Click "Continue".
 1. Select "tour-of-heroes-universal" and click "Continue"
 1. Enter "angular-universal-tour" for Name."
-1. Set the trigger for "Tag".
+1. Set the Trigger type to "Tag".
-1. Set the build type to "cloudbuild.yaml"
+1. Set the Build configuration to "cloudbuild.yaml"
 1. Add a substitution for _ANGULAR_APP_BUCKET_PATH set to gs://[PROJECT]-angular-app where [PROJECT] is the name of your project
 1. Click "Create Trigger"

 ### Add your tour-of-heros cloud source repository as a remote repository with the name 'google'

-1. (Only if not running in Cloud Shell) Set up your google credentials for git.
+1.  (**OPTIONAL**: Only if not running in Cloud Shell) Set up your google credentials for git.
 ```
 gcloud init && git config --global credential.https://source.developers.google.com.helper gcloud.sh
 ```